ChrisStidwill/ChrisStidwill/README.md

 Software Developer
 ---------------------------

 Developer focused on games and physics simulations.
-Experienced primarily with C++ and Unreal Engine, and have further experience with Python and web development/automation.
+Primarily work with C++, Python, and Unreal Engine, but also have experience with automation and web development.
-Primarily working with C++ and Python but also have experience with Javascript, Typescript,  Java, SQL.

 * ✉️  You can contact me via [LinkedIn](https://www.linkedin.com/in/chris-stidwill-5005a8239/)
 * 🚀  I primarily work with C++, Python, Unreal Engine